Let's Scare Jessica to Death: Box office

-Critical response
+Critical reception

-Contemporaneous

-Contemporary critical reviews of the film were mixed: Upon its release, Stanley Kanfer of Time gave the film a middling review, praising Lampert's performance but dismissing the rest of the cast's, adding that "after the first reel, the vampires seem to have lost their bite."
+Contemporary critical reviews of the film were mixed: upon its release, Stanley Kanfer of Time gave the film a middling review, praising Lampert's performance but dismissing the rest of the cast's, adding that "after the first reel, the vampires seem to have lost their bite."
 Roger Greenspun of The New York Times also praised Lampert's performance and lauded the film, calling it a "thinking man's vampire movie, probably a secret dream for at least half the world's young filmmakers."
-Kevin Thomas of the Los Angeles Times remarked the "strong sense of atmosphere" in the film in addition to the four lead performances, who are "likable, believable people," but conceded: "There's no getting around the movie's poorly resolved script."
-The San Francisco Examiners Stanley Eichelbaum also noted deficiencies in the screenplay, noting that the film "seems improvised and nothing could be worse for this kind of structured suspense thriller.
-Hancock's direction is ridiculously disjointed and inconsistent."
-This sentiment was echoed by Kevin Kelly of The Boston Globe, who felt the film contained so many idiosyncrasies that "nothing rings true."
-John Simon described Let's Scare Jessica to Death as a mess.
+Kevin Thomas of the Los Angeles Times noted the "strong sense of atmosphere" in the film, in addition to the four lead performances, whom he deemed "likable, believable people," but conceded that "There's no getting around the movie's poorly resolved script."
+Perry Stewart of the Fort Worth Star-Telegram found the film ineffective in terms of its horror elements, but described the acting as "first-rate."

-Jack Meredith of the Windsor Star described the film as a "far-out bit of froth" that "nevertheless packs continuing suspense and a what's-going-to-happen-next element that never lets down through about 1½ hours of sustained action."
+Critics had mixed responses to the film's ambiguous plot: Jack Meredith of the Windsor Star described it as a "far-out bit of froth" that "nevertheless packs continuing suspense and a what's-going-to-happen-next element that never lets down through about 1½ hours of sustained action."
 Writing for the Edmonton Journal, Barry Westgate was critical of the film, noting: "Even contrived cinema has to have its share of rhyme or reason, and this effort by John Hancock doesn't have so much as a touch of either."
-Ann Guarino of the New York Daily News commented on the film's ambiguous plot, writing that it "presents the problem and leaves you to solve it...
+Ann Guarino of the New York Daily News was ambivalent about the film's ambiguous narrative, writing that it "presents the problem and leaves you to solve it...
 The film may not take the curl out of your hair, but it will hold your interest even if the title will throw you off—there actually is no plot to scare Jessica."
 She also praised the performances of Lampert and Costello, as well as those of Heyman and O'Connor, but noted of the latter that their "characters are not well developed by the script."
-The Pittsburgh Post-Gazettes Donald Miller wrote that "after the first ten minutes...
-I thought director John Hancock... was onto something—if not a new genre, then perhaps something as arresting as the Cat People," but felt that it devolved into a "routine vampire romp," though he did praise the cinematography and visuals.
+Jack Zink, critic for the Fort Lauderdale News, wrote favorably of the screenplay's ambiguity and gothic tone, noting that "[your] nerves get so jangled that you don't worry about the little things in Let's Scare Jessica to Death which don't seem to belong."
+The Columbia Daily Tribune's Kerry Kohring also lauded the script's "dubious line between illusion and reality," and deemed it "an extremely creepy film."